yahiae6643/github-tutorial/README.md

 **EXTRA TIPS TO FOLLOW:**
 * Never use `git init` in the root directory (`EXAMPLE_USERNAME:~ `)**.** This would cause many problems if you continue your workflow
     * To fix this problem, type in `rm -rf .git` within the root directory.
 This will remove the source folder that helps initalize _Git_ in the directory, which will uninitalize the directory from _Git_
-* Use `git status` oftenly, since the command can be used freely without problem and it can help you choose which file changes are necessary to prepare for commiting
+* Use `git status` oftenly, since the command can be used freely without problem and it can help you choose which file changes are necessary to prepare for committing
 * Use `git remote -v` oftenly to check if your local repository is connected to the **correct** remote repository (The remote repository you want to connect to)